 Oh no, it is happening again!
 One minute you are fine, the next you’re fumbling and stumbling down the hallway with poor balance because the room has started spinning.
 Vertigo is the medical term for a patient’s sensation of spinning with often accompanying dizzy spells, nausea, vomiting, and trouble with balance.
-While there are many causes of vertigo, two of the more common respond very well to chiropractic care:
+While there are many causes of vertigo, two of the more common respond very well to chiropractic treatment:

 - Benign paroxysmal positional vertigo (BPPV) results from improper positioning of the tiny calcium particles (termed canaliths) in the inner ear.
 The inner ear is largely responsible for communicating information with the brain about head and body movements to help maintain the body’s position and balance.